-Ponte Vedra Beach is the southernmost of the beaches communities, just south of Jacksonville Beach (beyond Neptune Beach and Atlantic Beach) on A1A.
+Ponte Vedra Beach (check out all of the Ponte Vedra Beach real estate listings) is the southernmost of the beaches communities, just south of Jacksonville Beach (beyond Neptune Beach and Atlantic Beach) on A1A.
 An unincorporated community, the seaside city is situationally east of the Intracoastal Waterway, along the Atlantic shores, some 25 miles north of St. Augustine.
 Part of the greater Ponte Vedra area, some 36,000 people call PVB, along with surrounding sub-communities South Ponte Vedra, Palm Valley, and newly master-planned Nocatee, home.
 And in doing so, reap the benefits of living in an affluent and influential commodity of a hometown.

 Prominent subdivisions include Marsh Landing, Sawgrass, and The Plantation, to name a few.
 Main residential streets include Solana Rd., Corona Rd., and CR 210.
 The prestigious Ponte Vedra Boulevard on the north end of A1A, is also home to a stretch of prized

 oceanfront and beach side real estate in Ponte Vedra, as well as tourist landmarks: The PV Inn & Club and The Lodge & Club.
 Other area diamond-rated resorts draw visitors in, but the city’s property appeal keeps them coming back.
 Ponte Vedra Beach has a growing economy, low real estate tax rates, and a per capita income ranking second in the state.